thelastjet/react_routing/README.md

 5. Configure your second route.
 Repeat the steps from the `/films` route, but for `/people`.
 Use `"https://ghibliapi.herokuapp.com/people"`.

-- At the end of these tasks, you should have at least FIVE pages in your application, and you should be able to navigate to them simply by clicking a link.
+- At the end of these tasks, you should have at least three pages in your application, and you should be able to navigate to them simply by clicking a link.

-## STRONGLY ENCOURAGED BONUS
+## Bonus

-- Convert this exercise from class components to react hooks (i.e. only use functional components).
+- Create two more routes for `/places` and `/vehicles`.